 I don’t know about you, but I’m all crazy about Iceland.
 The little insular state up north was my home for five months a couple of years ago, and ever since I’ve been dreaming of my return.
 Maybe this desire seems familiar to you, and maybe 2014 should be the year in which we make our dreams come true!
 Just recently I stumbled upon this post by my favourite Icelandic travel blogger, in which she takes a stand on the discussion of whether people should have to pay to see Iceland’s natural beauty or not.
 Private landowners of the Geysir area plan to charge all visitors admission in order to see some of Iceland’s highlights.
 Another idea on the table is the installment of a so-called “nature pass”, similar to the national park passes in the US or Canada.
 Whether or not these plans will be realized is another matter, but it looks like we only have little time left to marvel at some of the breathtaking Icelandic landscape for free.

 The best thing about Iceland is that it is so small, that even if you only have a short week to spend you can see many of nature’s most impressive places: glaciers, geysirs, waterfalls, lava fields, fjords and islands – all within short distance from Reykjavik.
 Many attractions are easily accessible with guided tours or even by public transport.
 But if you have more time at hand and want to explore Iceland individually, I would advise you to get a rental car and follow the only highway around the island with a couple of detours.
-It’s roadtrip time!
+It’s time for an unforgettable Iceland road trip!

 A roadtrip always requires some well-thought-out preparation, especially when you go for the isolated corners of Iceland.
 Here are a couple of things to consider: